Insiders At Adobe Sold US$17m In Stock, Alluding To Potential Weakness - Yahoo Finance

 He sticks to these four indicators regardless of his strategy.
 His versatile approach has allowed him to remain profitable in different markets.

-(Bloomberg) — Reeling from a bear market last year, beaten-up investors decided to send more than $60 billion to exchange-traded funds focusing on dividends.Most Read from BloombergRussia Downs Drones Over Moscow in Ukrainian Retaliatory StrikeMusk, Netanyahu Visit Massacre Site Amid Antisemitism FurorSodium in Batteries: Shift May Herald Another ShakeupChina Says Multiple Pathogens Are Behind Spike in Respiratory IllnessesBillions Wiped Out as Stock-Safety Trade on Wall Street MisfiresEleven m
+(Bloomberg) — Reeling from a bear market last year, beaten-up investors decided to send more than $60 billion to exchange-traded funds focusing on dividends.Most Read from BloombergRussia Downs Drones Over Moscow in Ukrainian Retaliatory StrikeBillions Wiped Out as Stock-Safety Trade on Wall Street MisfiresMusk, Netanyahu Visit Massacre Site Amid Antisemitism FurorTreasuries Extend Blockbuster Rally on Fed Wagers: Markets WrapSodium in Batteries: Shift May Herald Another ShakeupEleven months la

+When most people think of Jeff Bezos, they think of Amazon.com Inc. and its origin story: starting in a garage with a loan from his parents.
+But there’s another, lesser-known part of Bezos’s journey.
+Before Amazon took off, Bezos made a smart investment that could have made him a billionaire outside of Amazon.
+In 1998, four years after launching Amazon, Bezos invested in a small search engine startup operating out of a garage in Menlo Park, California.
+This startup, nurtured by the genius of Lar

+Shares of Pfizer Inc. are hovering around $30 as investors adjust to the company's pursuit of a candidate for a weight loss pill, marking its entry into the competitive obesity drug market.
+The Street responded critically.
+JPMorgan Chase & Co analysts called the news a setback for the company.
+Lotiglipron — the disregarded candidate — was expected to be the stronger contender.
+Meanwhile, SVB Securities labeled the decision "incrementally negative," according to Yahoo!
+Finance.
+Still, Pfizer is p

 Toyota's chairman, who's long resisted EV hype despite pressure, is feeling vindicated, with hybrid sales surging this year.